Chart Color Schemes

 Infrastructure

-West Croydon has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+West Croydon has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-No changes can significantly affect a region's performance like modifications to nearby infrastructure, large-scale projects, and planning endeavors.
-AreaSearch has pinpointed 0 projects that could potentially impact this area.
-Notable projects include Uniting on Hawker, Third Street Bowden, Northern Adelaide Road Upgrades Program, and New Women's and Children's Hospital, with the following list outlining those most likely to be relevant.
+No infrastructure changes or major projects have been identified by AreaSearch that could significantly impact the area.
+Key projects include Uniting on Hawker, Third Street Bowden, Northern Adelaide Road Upgrades Program, and New Women's and Children's Hospital.

 Professional plan users can use the search below to filter and access additional projects.